 We help your employees grow and succeed.
 Our tools excel at this by promoting: Continuous feedback, the setting and aligning of objectives, and actionable one on one meetings between managers and their teams.

-We tie everything together with powerful performance review and 360 degree feedback functionality, turning your company’s ongoing performance dialogue into meaningful milestones.
+We tie everything together with powerful performance review and 360 degree feedback functionality, turning your company’s ongoing feedback conversations into meaningful milestones.

 Let’s follow the workflow of Maria’s team over a quarter: